John Key: Religious views

 In 2008, Key stated that he attended church frequently with his children, but was an agnostic.
 He has said that he does not believe in an afterlife, and sees religion as "doing the right thing".

 Private pilot licence

 In October 2024, Key revealed that he began studying for helicopter license during the COVID-19 lockdowns in New Zealand and has since logged 280 hours of flight time.
 Key owns a Guimbal Cabri G2, which he has customised with the proposed alternative New Zealand flag design, three white rabbit emblems for good luck, and his personal callsign, ZK-IJK.
 Key stated in the news that he mostly flies his helicopter to golf courses.

+In 2025, Key has exported Cabri G2 to the United States and operates Airbus H130 under the same registration ZK-IJK.